northern/abrash-black-book/src/chapter-a.md

 On the other hand, loading the DAC without flicker or glitching is no picnic.
-The loading has to take place during non-display time; otherwise for a short time part of the screen will be drawn with a mix of the old color set and the new color set, result- ing in unintended and often highly undesirable on-screen effects.
+The loading has to take place during non-display time; otherwise for a short time part of the screen will be drawn with a mix of the old color set and the new color set, resulting in unintended and often highly undesirable on-screen effects.
 However, it can be difficult on slow computers to load a large block of DAC locations during a single vertical blanking period, so there may be no way to reload the DAC cleanly between one frame and the next (although this is more of a problem in 256-color mode,